Haoming02/sd-webui-diffusion-cg/README.md

 > The above images were all generated using **SD 1.5** Checkpoints

 ### SDXL Support
-Since the internal structure (channel) and the color range of `SDXL` is different from those of `SD 1.5`, this Extension cannot simply work for both of them using the same values.
+Since the [*](#stable-diffusion-structures)internal structure (channel) and the color range of `SDXL` is different from those of `SD 1.5`, this Extension cannot simply work for both of them using the same values.
 On top of that, I myself mainly use `SD 1.5` instead of `SDXL` *(as the latter is rather more time comsuming)*, the support for `SDXL` will be comparatively more limited, for now.

-Furthermore, the results generated with this Extension will **not** be exactly the same as the demo from <ins>TimothyAlexisVass</ins>, because they wrote their own custom pipeline with direct accesses to the latent Tensors and VAE process, instead of using Automatc1111.
+Furthermore, the results generated with this Extension most likely won't be the same as the demo from <ins>TimothyAlexisVass</ins>, because they wrote their own custom pipeline with direct accesses to the latent Tensors and VAE process, instead of using **Automatc1111**.

 Nevertheless, you can now toggle the version to SDXL and try out the effects: